Alectardy98/pcb_FXTal_Rev1/README.md

 For connecting the board to an xwhatsit or other controller, I would recommend 3M 8132/06 100, which has the correct pitch for this board and xwhatsit: https://www.digikey.com/en/products/detail/3m/8132-06-100/7809902

 The key matrix of the PCB is custom, made by myself guided by dvjs.
-The connector is likely in a slightly different position.

-I did not clad the steel backplate in tape before mounting the PCB.
-The solder mask should provide adequate isolation.
-Just make sure the steel is clean and there are no burrs/jagged edges that could scrape the PCB.
+This pcb requires an xwhatsit to function.

 | Authors |